 The nutrition agenda within the agriculture sector has yet to make a convincing case for the alignment between food production and health and nutrition outcomes.
 Perhaps this comes down partly to terminology.
 We are not pushing our farmers and agribusinesses to be ‘smart’.
 We are only pushing them to be ‘sensitive’.
 ‘Nutrition-sensitive agriculture’ is the prevailing term to convey this sense of maximizing nutrition outcomes, while minimizing the unintended negative nutritional consequences of agricultural and food interventions and policies.
 This has been supported by the World Bank and other partners, but it is not enough to align food production incentives with what society needs.

-‘Nutrition-smart agriculture’ on the other hand, has the clear double objective of improving human nutritional status while achieving the farm and/or agribusiness-level objective of increasing productivity/income/profits.
-It’s time to step away from the idea of ‘nutrition-sensitive’.
+‘Nutrition-smart agriculture’ on the other hand, has the clear double objective of contributing to improving human nutritional status while achieving the farm and/or agribusiness-level objective of increasing productivity/income/profits.
+It’s time to complement the idea of ‘nutrition-sensitive’ with 'nutrition smart'.
 ‘Nutrition-smart agriculture’ should be the way we approach food system policy and program reforms.

 If we can support policies and programs that allow Helena to increase her income and profits while also having a positive impact on nutrition in the local and international markets she supplies, we will be achieving a very much needed double bottom line for our food system.